blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 {% include videoPlayer.html file="tomars/toMars1.mp4" %}
 By repeatetly going down the 'hill' we approch a local minima.
 We end up at a minima, in this case `0.5`

+We will use this general structure to find solutions to our problem.
+We first define our problem and then iteratively improove our solution by going down the hill with a small step.
 {% highlight python %}
 import torch
 from torch.optim import SGD